Pune railway division: Pune-Miraj

 The total length of this section is 279.05 Kilometers, which includes a total of 36 stations.
 Out of the 36 stations, there are 30 B class, no C class, 4 D class and 2 SPL class stations.
-The line includes a Single Line system, with traction of Diesel.
+The line includes a Single Line system.
 The section meets the Baramati-Lonand Section at Lonand Jn.

 The system of working is Absolute Block System.